-The goals of the Social Work (B.S.W.)
+The goals of the B.S.W.
 Program are to prepare students:

-- 1. for entry-level professional careers as generalist practitioners and leaders in social work and social services; - 2. to develop a professional identity that incorporates the knowledge, skills, and values and ethics of the social work profession; - for competent social work practice with diverse populations of individuals, families, groups, organizations, and communities;

-- 4. who are sensitive to issues of oppression and discrimination and equipped with strategies to advance social, economic, and political justice; and - 5. for graduate education.
+- 1. for entry-level professional careers as generalist practitioners and leaders in social work and social services; - 2. to develop a professional identity that incorporates critical thinking, knowledge, skills, and values and ethics of the social work profession: - 3. for competent social work practice with diverse populations of individuals, families, groups, organizations, and communities; - 4. who are sensitive to the extent to which a culture's and values may lead to issues of oppression, discrimination and at-risk populations, and equipped with strategies to advance social, economic, and political justice; - 5. to utilize conceptual frameworks and research-informed practice to guide the processes of assessment, intervention, and evaluation: and - 6. to analyze, formulate, and advocate for policies that advance social well-being in a changing, global, technological environment.